mhogan-anypresence/justapis-android-sdk/README.md

         APAndroidGateway gw = builder.build(getActivity().getApplication());
 ```

+Caching is done using Volley's disk based cache.

 Setup
 ===========

 This is a setup instruction for an Android Studio project.
-Unzip the archive and place APGW-<version>-SNAPSHOT>.jar and gw-<version>.aar in the libs folder of your application.
+Unzip the archive and place APGW-[version]-SNAPSHOT>.jar and gw-[version].aar in the libs folder of your application.

 Modify your gradle.build with: